 What hasn’t so far been recognized, however, is that metal bands stand on both sides of major environmental debates and conflicts in the Faroe Islands.
 Media coverage tends to present these conflicts in terms of environmentalist groups and their supporters, including Sea Shepherd’s metal-bands, battling with opponents who cling to destructive traditions at any environmental cost.
 In reality, all sides are using metal to pursue environmentalist goals, just with very different visions of how Faroese seas can best be protected.

 Sea Shepherd’s approach to environmentalism was born from the 1970s bureaucratization and perceived ‘mainstreaming’ of traditional environmentalist organizations such as Greenpeace.
 In the hands of founder, Paul Watson (who had previously been instrumental in the growth of Greenpeace), Sea Shepherd ‘cultivated a heroic, piratical and adventuring image’.
-With skilled use of social media, and a knack for avoiding successful prosecutions, Sea Shepherd has managed to sustain this rogueish image through collaborations with numerous state agencies.
+With skilled use of social media, and a knack for avoiding successful prosecutions, Sea Shepherd has managed to sustain this rogueish image despite collaborations with numerous state agencies and official institutions.
 Activities range from spectacular, telegenic anti-whaling interventions to more everyday beach clean ups around the world.

 Faroese lifestyles are among the most sustainable in the western world, with strong traditions of rural subsistence and informal economy.
 The arrival by plane of urban activists preaching the evils of Faroese life has therefore been bewildering to many islanders.
 Islanders have compared Sea Shepherd’s lack of cultural nuance to Greenpeace’s divisive anti-seal hunting campaigns of the 1980s; those endeavours were later acknowledged, including by some of the activists involved, as disastrous because of their unintended impact on the viability of Inuit communities, which dragged thousands of people previously living sustainable lives into destructive global food systems.
 As one Faroe islander put it when addressing Sea Shepherd activists, ‘it is you who polluted the whales and now you come here and impose your lifestyle upon us!’
 Activists accuse islanders of ‘ecological imperialism’, while islanders accuse activists of ‘cultural imperialism’.
 Each generalises the other’s attitude as ‘evil’ or ‘naïve’.

 This conflict has been fought out through metal more than any other art form.
-On one side, some of the most commercially successful metal bands on the planet have galvanized global audiences behind Sea Shepherd’s cause.
+On one side, some of the most commercially successful metal bands on the planet, such as Gojira and Architects, have galvanized global audiences behind Sea Shepherd’s cause.
 On the other, Faroese metal bands, such as Týr and Hamferð, have become a prominent means by which Faroese perspectives have reached wider audiences.
 Some have been heavily boycotted by Sea Shepherd and their supporters.

 In 2005, Gojira released ‘Flying Whales’ which has been a staple of their setlist ever since.
-It opens with recorded whale song, before plunging into groove-heavy riffing and blending elements of death, thrash, and nu metal with the succession of lurching breakdowns that has become distinctive of modern metalcore.
-All this underpins a dreamsequence narrative in which a protagonist follows the migration of whales across the skies to seek salvation for the planet.
-This echoes a trope familiar to environmentalist art, such as Paul Bloomer’s woodcut “I Dreamt I Saw Geese Flying Through Northern Lights”.
+It opens with recorded whale song, before plunging into groove-heavy riffing and blending, in Gojira’s typical genre-blending style, elements of death, thrash, and nu metal with the succession of lurching breakdowns that has become distinctive of modern metalcore.
+All this underpins a dreamsequence in which a protagonist follows the migration of whales across the skies to seek salvation for the planet.
+This narrative echoes tropes familiar from environmentalist art, such as Paul Bloomer’s woodcut “I Dreamt I Saw Geese Flying Through Northern Lights”.

 Whales soon adorned band merchandise, becoming the key icon around which Gojira’s imagery grew.
 Inflatable whales are thrown around at gigs, while a facebook fangroup with 20,000 members is called ‘Gojira Whaleposting’ and supplements the usual forum guidelines such as ‘respect all members’ with rules including ‘No plastic bags in the sea’.
 By 2011, a song, ‘Of Blood and Salt’, and promised EP were explicitly dedicated to Sea Shepherd, and in 2012, they invited Watson to join them onstage at a music festival in Germany, where he had been detained at the request of the Costa Rican government.
 Ever since, Gojira’s social media has promoted Sea Shepherd’s campaigns and the organisation’s merchandise has been sold at gigs, while Gojira’s music has been featured on Sea Shepherd’s official playlists.
 Gojira, along with British metalcore band Architects, have been presented by Sea Shepherd’s leaders as ‘ambassadors for the ocean’.